|Year 1||Year 2||Year 3||Year 4||Year 5||Year 6|

 Note: Textbook selections are subject to change.

 Indiana University offers an innovative Russian program at six levels.
 First year students will be able to navigate a Russian-speaking environment and participate in simple social interactions.
-Years 2-4 students will be able to hold conversations and express opinions, and Years 5-6 students will gain an understanding of cultural nuance in written and spoken Russian.
+Students in Years 2-4 will be able to hold conversations and express opinions, and students in Years 5-6 will gain an understanding of cultural nuance in written and spoken Russian.
 Year 6 includes workshops by leading Russian scholars, artists, and public figures.

 All Project GO programs provide funding for: